-When I sold my first home I used a lawyer for a flat fee of a few hundred dollars to help out with the negotiations and the title company ended up doing most of the paperwork.
-I was responsible for finding my own buyer, which I did.
-Keep in mind this was back in 1997, well before the Internet really started to hit its stride.
+When I sold my first home I used a lawyer who offered a flat fee of $300 to negotiate on behalf; and the title company performed most of the paperwork.
+My responsibility was mainly limited to finding a buyer, which I did.
+Keep in mind this was back in 1997, before the Internet started hit its stride.

-So tell me again why I should pay $27,000 to a real estate agent when a real estate attorney and the title company can do most of the technical stuff for pennies on the dollar?
+With that in mind, why would anyone pay a realtor $18,000 if a real estate attorney and the title company will do the same technical stuff for pennies on the dollar?

 How many hours do you think your real estate agent is going to spend each week actively trying to sell your home?
 I guarantee you, unless you’re their only client, it isn’t anywhere close to 40 hours.

-And you thought the hourly rate for plumbers was high.
+And people think the hourly rate for plumbers is expensive.

 Hey, It’s Your Money

-Yes, I realize some people don’t want to be hassled with the task of selling their own home.
-I also know there are others out there who are just plain uncomfortable with the thought of even trying.
+Yes, I realize some people don’t want the hassle.
+I also know there are others who are just plain uncomfortable with the thought of even trying.
 Fair enough.
 If that is the case then by all means go ahead and get yourself a real estate agent.

-I just hope you end up getting what you pay for.
+I just hope you get what you pay for.